snewmanri/snewmanri/README.md

 My name's Sean and I'm a Software Developer based out of New England, USA.
 I love all kinds of technology, but currently focusing interests on Javascript frameworks.

-Feel free to follow me, I'm happy to follow back and like to connect with others interested in the same things!
+Feel free to follow me, I'm happy to follow back.
+Interested to connect with others who are also passionate about tech and coding!

 <!--